tusharkhatriofficial/tusharkhatriofficial/README.md

 ![QUOTE](https://user-images.githubusercontent.com/64004539/191455015-a5b7f32d-49a9-45df-849f-45e49429dda3.png)
-## YouTuber, Full-stack Developer, ❤ Flutter, and Pythoneer!
+## YouTuber, Full-stack Developer, Flutt❤er, and Pythoneer!

 Hi, I'm Tushar Khatri, a passionate self-taught Coder and a freelance software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I'm also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.